|Nutrition Facts (per serving)|

 Prepare the Cake

-In a large mixing bowl, combine flour, granulated sugar, baking soda, and salt; set aside.
+In a large mixing bowl, combine the flour, granulated sugar, baking soda, and salt; set aside.

-In a medium saucepan combine butter, cocoa, and water.
-Bring mixture to a boil, stirring constantly.
-Remove from heat.
+In a medium saucepan, combine the butter, cocoa, and water.
+Bring the mixture to a boil, stirring constantly.
+Remove from the heat.

 With an electric mixer on medium speed, beat the chocolate mixture into the dry mixture until thoroughly blended.
-Add eggs, buttermilk, and vanilla.
+Add the eggs, buttermilk, and vanilla.
 Beat for 1 minute (batter will be thin).
 Pour the batter into the prepared pan.

-Bake in the preheated oven about 22 to 25 minutes or until a wooden pick inserted into the center of the cake comes out clean.
+Bake in the preheated oven for 22 to 25 minutes or until a wooden pick inserted into the center of the cake comes out clean.

 Make the Frosting

-In a medium saucepan over medium heat, combine butter, unsweetened cocoa powder, and buttermilk.
+In a medium saucepan over medium heat, combine the butter, unsweetened cocoa powder, and buttermilk.
 Blend well and bring to a boil, stirring constantly.
-Remove from heat.
+Remove from the heat.

-Sift confectioners' sugar and add it to the cocoa and buttermilk mixture along with vanilla.
+Sift the confectioners' sugar and add it to the cocoa and buttermilk mixture along with the vanilla.
 Beat until smooth, adding more buttermilk or confectioners' sugar, as needed.

-If desired, stir coarsely chopped pecans into the warm frosting or top the frosted cake with chopped pecans.
+If desired, stir the coarsely chopped pecans into the warm frosting.

 If you don't have buttermilk, there are several ways you can substitute.
 For 1 cup of buttermilk use: